Rock-VbCity/QSE/docs/Grunt-QSE-Template-Execution.md

 Once we open the <i>GruntExtension</i> in the Dev-Hub we get access to all its files, we can then review the code and add new functionalities.<br>
 We explains at length the extension features at: [Grunt Extension Features](docs/Grunt-Extension-Features.md)<br><br>
 <img src="images/Grunt-Extension-04.png" width="500px" style="align: left;"><br>

+## Conclusion

+Grunt-init creates a QlikSense extension for you, with extra features you do not get with the Dev Hub's Extension editor.